Lin-Manuel Miranda launches R.I.S.E. Network to improve diversity on Broadway

 Miranda said he got the idea for R.I.S.E.
 Network from director Ava DuVernay’s ARRAY initiative, which features a database of women and people of color working in the film and television industries in offscreen jobs.
 He began working with his friend, composer Georgia Stitt, who developed Maestra, a directory for female composers, conductors, arrangers and other musical jobs.

-The Miranda Family Foundation provided the seed money to build R.I.S.E.
+The Miranda Family Fund provided the seed money to build R.I.S.E.
 Theater Network and will help support the directory, which is free for those looking to work and looking to hire.

 Adam Hyndman, R.I.S.E.
 Network’s project director, said it will launch Thursday with nearly 1,000 theater professionals in the directory and will look to expand after its launch.